Georgia Child Labor Laws for Entertainment

 As of 2020, Georgia and specifically Atlanta, is the third leg of the film and entertainment industry.
 The Georgia industry now brings in $7 billion a year, fueled by generous tax incentives of up to 30% of production costs.
 There is no indication that the move to Atlanta is slowing down!

-As a result of the growing industry presence, the Georgia Department of Labor revamped their child labor “Rules” in late 2017 .
+As a result of the growing industry presence, the Georgia Department of Labor revamped their child labor “Rules” in late 2017 and has slightly updated them a couple of times since then.
 The law existed before, but the Department of Labor is charged with enforcing those laws with specific guidelines, called Rules.

 Bizparentz, along with many local families had significant input into the new Rules via letters, petitions and public hearings.
 Thank you to all the Georgia parents who made time to get involved!
 The Rules may not be perfect, but they are a vast improvement over the previous versions!